-From desert sun to virtual space: taking our annual global sales event fully digital
+From desert sun to virtual space: Taking our annual global sales event fully digital

 So what next?
 This is where the major pivot really spun into action.

-We analysed our options: Do we fully cancel GSO?
+We analyzed our options: Do we fully cancel GSO?
 Defer?
 Go digital?
 Go digital now or later?
 Or maybe some hybrid approach with some digital experiences and some regional office engagement?
-‘Dynamic environment’ doesn’t really capture it.
+“Dynamic environment” doesn’t really capture it.
 Imagine the chaos!

 The list of questions was long and varied: